 You can also consider orthotics, medical devices that you insert inside your shoes to boost comfort and support your falling arches.
 They provide padding for the feet.
 These are perfect for those people who join activities that add extra pressure on the feet or those who stand for long periods.

 Trim your toenails more frequently.
 If you can’t do it by yourself, you can visit a salon to get it done for you.
 Too long toenails can result in infection or fungus.
 Cut toenails can also become ingrown and hurt you just the same, so be wary when you trim.
 Our feet dry out as we age.
 Moisturize and massage your feet with olive oil, coconut oil, or other moisturizers.

 Inflammation is a common instigator of foot-related problems.
 For this reason, incorporating anti-inflammatory foods in your diet would help a lot.
-Also, consistently taking daily supplements such as CBD capsules with turmeric curcumin can cut down the inflammatory mass on your body.
-Curcumin is popular for its antioxidant properties, which can help your feet heal faster from any damage.
+Also, consistently taking daily supplements such as bone broth collagen can cut down the inflammatory mass on your body.
+Potent bone broth can help protect your joints, muscles, tendons, ligaments, and cartilage.

 Take Warrior Strong Wellness’ Collagen Bone Broth Protein Powder that has natural anti-aging components to help keep your feet and the rest of your body in top form.